lmcai/Leaf_evolution/1_leaf_segmentation_measurement/readme.md

 	imwrite(rotated_img,fullfile(folder_path, image_files(i).name))
 ```

-4. Once satisfied with the orientation of the leaf images, measure the dimension of the leaves and generate a coordinate file per image.
+4. Once satisfied with the orientation of the leaf images, place them in one folder.
+Then measure the dimension of the leaves and generate a coordinate file per image.
 Leaf measurements include the following five metrics:

 ```
 Area = total leaf area in pixel